 I am a cheapskate.
 I really dislike spending money on something that gets broken or lost within a few weeks.
 And kids are great at losing things or breaking them.
 It depends on their age, of course, but also on their awareness and common sense.
 I once discovered my 12 year old digging out a protective barrier from his pair of earphones, and I was not pleased.
 He also did it with a similar pair of his mom’s headphones.
 She was very much not pleased with that.
 So think about the cost to replace the headphones when you’re shopping.
 Honestly, buying a multi-pack of cheap earbuds can be a cost-effective solution.
 You can still wear out a pair of wired headphones through regular usage, so having another pair on hand to swap in makes sense.

 How to choose headphones for kids

 I know this is a lot to consider, and every kid is different.
 But you’ll find the process is much easier if you figure out your priorities beforehand.
 It is perfectly okay to make affordability the most important feature.
 It’s also fine to invest a little bit of money in a good pair of headphones if your kid will benefit from it.
 You know your budget and what makes sense for your household.
 Overall, use your parental superpower of flexibility to adapt, and you’ll get the right headphones.

-You might be feeling a little overwhelmed by the impending return of the school year.
+You might also be feeling a little overwhelmed by the return of the school year and for all the items your kids will need to see them through.
 That’s okay!
 We’re all a little overwhelmed right now.
 You just need to take your time and relax.
-You can read the great back to school advice from the Best Buy bloggers over at the Back to School section to help you pick out the right gear for you.
-To find the right back to school laptop, ask the right questions and have some fun with the process.
+You can read the great back to school advice from the Best Buy bloggers over at the back to school section to help you pick out the right gear for you and have some fun with the process.